jelhub/scimgateway/README.md

 - **log.loglevel.console** - off, debug, info, warn or error.
 Default off.
 Output to stdout and errors to stderr

 - **log.loglevel.push** - off, debug, info, warn or error.
 Default info.
-Push to stream that can be used by client subscriber
+Push to stream used by remote real-time log subscription

 - **log.logDirectory** - custom defined log directory e.g. `/var/log/scimgateway` that will override default `<scimgateway path>/logs`.
 If not exist it will be created.